 Tdap vaccine protects against tetanus, diphtheria, and whooping cough (pertussis).
-Teens and adults should get Tdap vaccine in order to:
+Td vaccine protects against tetanus and diphtheria.

-- Help protect themselves against whooping cough and prevent the spread of disease to others.
+- Protects teens and adults against whooping cough and prevents the spread of this disease to others.

-- Help protect babies from whooping cough.
+- Protects babies from whooping cough if other people around them get the vaccine.
 Babies have the highest risk of serious illness from whooping cough.
-Anyone in close contact with a baby, including parents, siblings, child care providers, grandparents, and healthcare workers, should get a single dose of Tdap vaccine.
+Anyone in close contact with a baby, like parents, siblings, child care providers, grandparents, and healthcare workers, should get the Tdap vaccine.

 One dose of Tdap vaccine is recommended for:

-- Kids aged 7 to 10 years who who did not get all 5 doses of DTaP vaccine.
+- Children age 7 to 10 years who did not get all 5 doses of DTaP vaccine.

-- Adults aged 19 years of age and older, especially anyone in close contact with babies less than 12 months of age.
+- Adults age 19 years of age and older, especially anyone in close contact with babies less than 12 months of age.
+Grandparents… Protect your loved ones against flu and whooping cough (PDF) Other languages available

 Vaccine Information Statement